-There are many factors that dictate the ideal tyre pressure for you: weight, weather and tyre width.
-We explain the basics of how to actually pump a tyre and go into detail on PSI
+There are many factors that dictate the ideal tyre pressure for you: weight, weather and tyre width - we explain how to find the right PSI

 There was a time when most riders would opt for 23c tyres on the road, pump the tyre pressure up to around 110psi for every ride, letting out just a little air to provide extra grip in poor weather.

 With the increasing popularity of 25c tyres, and wider, the cycling community is gradually becoming more educated about the benefits of riding at lower pressure: increased comfort, better grip with an increased contact patch, and when paired with the right rim – improved aerodynamics.

 However, there’s still a lot of debate surround tyre pressure and the ideal parameters for optimum performance – assessment being based on speed, ride quality and puncture resistance.
 So what’s the best approach?

 “It is true that the higher the inflation pressure, the lower the rolling resistance of the tyre,” Schwalbe UK’s Dave Taylor says.
 “It’s also worth pointing out that a tyre’s susceptibility to punctures is lower with high pressures, too.
 And if the inflation pressure is continuously too low, premature tyre wear is the result, which usually means cracking of the sidewall and unnecessarily high abrasion.”